-The College of Medicine-Phoenix has internal deadlines for the summative assessment forms to make sure elective grades are reported in a timely fashion, which is consistent with the 6-week requirement used in clerkships.
-End of rotation forms are to be completed by faculty within two weeks of the rotation ending.
-This will allow for the elective course director(s) and/or the designee to complete the final grades as close to the four-week mark as possible.
-The student final assessment and grade form should be available to be viewed by students in one45 six (6) weeks after the end of the elective.
+COM-P has internal deadlines for the summative assessment forms to make sure electives grades are reported in a timely fashion, which is consistent with the 6-week requirement used in clerkships.
+End of rotation (EOR) forms are to be completed by faculty within two weeks of the rotation ending.
+This will allow for the individual course director and/or the designee to complete the final grades as close to the four-week mark as possible.
+The student final assessment and grade form should be available to be viewed by students in one45 six weeks after the end of the elective.
 (Exceptions to the six-week reporting may apply in the case of electives.)